 - 1309.
 Image and Imagination: Myth and Narrative in Classical Art.
 An introduction to the ways and means Greek and Roman mythology is presented to the viewer through the medium of classical art.
-The interrelationships between poet and painter, author and artist are explored through the common medium of myth.
+The interrelationships between poet and painter, author, and artist are explored through the common medium of myth.
 Changing approaches to narrative in each medium and in different periods of classical antiquity are of prime importance as the student becomes familiar with the particulars of the narratives, applications and interpretations of the Greek and Roman sagas focusing on the gods and heroes of the classical past. - 1311.
 Sport and Spectacle in the Ancient Mediterranean.
 Integrates the social and cultural functions of sport and spectacle in the ancient Mediterranean from the Bronze Age to late antiquity.
 Lectures and discussions focus on the institutions of sport and spectacle in ancient Greece, Etruria and Rome as evidenced by architecture, art, material culture and historical sources. - 1312.
 Picturing the American West.
 This class will examine the ways the American West has been depicted over time in photography, painting, film and fiction, from Lewis and Clark to Clint Eastwood. - 1315.
 Medieval Messages: Symbol and Storytelling in Medieval Art.
 Designed to introduce nonmajors to the many questions surrounding the making, meaning and interpretation of images in medieval art.
 Emphasis is placed on developing visual and critical skills through writing and discussion exercises.
 Weekly case studies are drawn both from the medieval secular and Christian West and from Byzantine, Islamic and Jewish artistic traditions. - 1331.
-Nineteenth Century European Art.
+Nineteenth-Century European Art.
 Major art movements of the 19th century from Gothic Revival, Neoclassicism, Romanticism and Realism to Impressionism, Post-Impressionism and Symbolism, with emphasis on parallel developments in politics, philosophy, literature, music and dance.
 (Also SMU-in-Copenhagen) - 1332.
-Twentieth Century Art: Sources and Styles of Modern Art.
+Twentieth-Century Art: Sources and Styles of Modern Art.
 Major art movements of the 20th century from Art Nouveau, Fauvism, Expressionism, Cubism and Futurism, the Bauhaus, and Surrealism to the contemporary, with emphasis on parallel developments in politics, philosophy, literature, music and dance.
 (Also SMU-in-Copenhagen) - 1333.
 Introduction to Visual Culture.
-Designed to help students develop the skills necessary to negotiate the visual culture in which we now live.
+Designed to help students develop the skills necessary to negotiate the visual culture in which they now live.
 Organized as an introduction to the media, methods and issues of visual culture through the dialectic of copies and originals.
 Questions of originality and authenticity are particularly resonant today in the age of video and electronic media where digital technology has generated a world of endlessly reproducible, transmittable images.
-The class is particularly well-suited to students interested in art, art history, advertising, film and electronic media.
+The class is particularly well-suited to students interested in art, art history, advertising, film and electronic media. - 1335.
+Monsters, Mayhem and Miracles: Life in the Medieval World.
+The Great Hall at Hogwarts; the Knights Templar of the Da Vinci Code; the werewolves from New Moon what do these have in common?
+They are all creations of the Middle Ages, an age of daring crusaders, awesome architecture, and fantastical beings of all kinds.
+This course explores the medieval world through images, monuments, music and legends ranging from the miraculous to the preposterous, offering students a new perspective on the power of this medieval heritage.